SmitBdangar/Deltalith/README.md

 * **Vertex Color / Palette Support:** Assign colors to individual cubes before placement, with colors baked directly into the final mesh.
 * **Intelligent Mesh Generation:** The export process includes **automatic face culling** to remove hidden (internal) faces, significantly reducing the polygon count for fast rendering.
 * **Asset Pipeline Integration:** Exports a clean `.asset` file, ready to be assigned to any MeshFilter component in your game.

-[Optional: Add a GIF or Screenshot showing the tool in action here]

 ## 💡 Contribution